You are here

 Visit this artist's website: http://www.earbox.com

 In 1985, Adams began a collaboration with the poet Alice Goodman and stage director Peter Sellars that resulted in two groundbreaking operas: Nixon in China (1987) and The Death of Klinghoffer (1991).
 Produced worldwide, these works are among the most performed operas of the last two decades.
-Five further stage collaborations with Sellars followed: the 1995 “songplay”, I Was Looking at the Ceiling and Then I Saw the Sky, with a libretto by June Jordan; El Niño (2000), a multilingual retelling of the nativity story; Doctor Atomic (2005), about J. Robert Oppenheimer and the creation of the first atomic bomb; A Flowering Tree, inspired by Mozart’s Magic Flute and premiered in Vienna in 2006, and the Passion oratorio The Gospel According to the Other Mary (2012).
-A new recording of Other Mary conducted by Gustavo Dudamel with the Los Angeles Philharmonic appears on the DGG label in the spring of 2014.
+Five further stage collaborations with Sellars followed: the 1995 “songplay”, I Was Looking at the Ceiling and Then I Saw the Sky, with a libretto by June Jordan; El Niño (2000), a multilingual retelling of the nativity story; Doctor Atomic (2005), about J. Robert Oppenheimer and the creation of the first atomic bomb; A Flowering Tree, inspired by Mozart’s Magic Flute and premiered in Vienna in 2006; and the Passion oratorio The Gospel According to the Other Mary (2012).
+Gustavo Dudamel toured The Gospel According to the Other Mary with the Los Angeles Philharmonic in Europe and New York City in the spring of 2013, and the English National Opera premiered a fully staged version in 2014.

-Governor Arnold Schwarzenegger of California honoured him with the Governor’s Award for his distinguished service to the arts in his adopted home state.
-Both Harvard and Yale have granted Adams honorary doctorates, their highest awards.
-Adams has also been awarded Honorary Doctorates by Cambridge University, Northwestern University and the Juilliard School.
-His Violin Concerto won the 1993 Grawemeyer Award, and for composing On the Transmigration of Souls, commissioned by the New York Philharmonic to commemorate the first anniversary of 9/11, he received the 2003 Pulitzer Prize in Music.
+In May of 2012 Harvard University awarded Adams an honorary doctorate in music, its highest honor.
+Harvard has also conferred on him the Harvard Arts Medal and the Centennial Medal for “contributions to society.”
+Governor Arnold Schwarzenegger of California honored him with the Governor’s Award for his distinguished service to the arts in his adopted home state.
+Adams has also been awarded honorary doctorates by Cambridge University, Northwestern University, Yale University and The Juilliard School.
+His Violin Concerto won the 1993 Grawemeyer Award, and for composing On the Transmigration of Souls, commissioned by the New York Philharmonic to commemorate the first anniversary of 9/11, he received the 2003 Pulitzer Prize for Music.

-John Adams is an active conductor, appearing with the world’s major orchestras in programmes combining his own works with a wide variety of repertoire ranging from Beethoven and Mozart to Ives, Carter, Zappa, Glass and Ellington.
-In past seasons, he has conducted the New York Philharmonic, Cleveland Orchestra, Chicago Symphony Orchestra, San Francisco Symphony, Atlanta Symphony Orchestra, Pittsburgh Symphony Orchestra, Royal Concertgebouw Orchestra, and BBC Symphony Orchestra, among others.
-In the 2013/14 season, Adams appears with the Houston Symphony, Toronto Symphony, Los Angeles Philharmonic and the New World Symphony orchestras, as well as the Orquesta Nacional de España in Madrid.
+John Adams is an active conductor, appearing with the world’s major orchestras in programs combining his own works with a wide variety of repertoire ranging from Beethoven and Mozart to Ives, Carter, Zappa, Glass, and Ellington.
+He has conducted the New York Philharmonic, Los Angeles Philharmonic, Cleveland Orchestra, Chicago Symphony Orchestra, San Francisco Symphony, Toronto Symphony Orchestra, Atlanta Symphony Orchestra, Pittsburgh Symphony Orchestra, Royal Concertgebouw Orchestra, and BBC Symphony Orchestra, and the Orquesta Nacional de España in Madrid, among others.
 Adams is currently Creative Chair with the Los Angeles Philharmonic.

 In addition to being a composer and conductor John Adams is also a highly esteemed and provocative writer.
-He is a frequent contributor to The New York Times Book Review and has written for The New Yorker and The Times.
+He is a frequent contributor to the New York Times Book Review and has written for The New Yorker and The Times of London.
 Hallelujah Junction, Adams’ much praised volume of memoirs and commentary on American musical life, won the Northern California Book Award for Creative Nonfiction and was named one of the “most notable books of the year” by The New York Times.